firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     () default

-Reason:     I went with the default value for this option as this option is mostly
+Reason:     You can safely leave the value of this option set to the default value
-            for developers or users who are willing to use a custom DSDT table mainly for fixing some ACPI errors (this is really an advanced complex process).
+            of () as this option is mostly for developers or advanced users who are willing to use a custom DSDT table mainly for fixing some ACPI errors (this is really an advanced complex process).

             For more info:

                 https://forums.gentoo.org/viewtopic.php?t=122145